When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 Enjoy a nice, private snowshoe-tour in the Dolomites!

-We are summer people.
 But Rome can get stiflingly hot in summer.

-And hikers like us love to go to northern mountains in summer, where you can hike in comfortable temperatures due to the altitude.
+And hikers like us love to go to northern mountains in summer to escape the heat in Rome.

 Bolzano: Private Full-Day Hike through the Dolomites!